SharePoint/sp-dev-docs/docs/spfx/toolchain/provision-sharepoint-assets.md

 ### List instances with custom schema

-You can use a custom list schema definition to define your fields, content types and views used in your list instance.
-You use the `customschema` attribute in the [list instance element](https://msdn.microsoft.com/en-us/library/office/ms476062.aspx#sectionSection0) to reference a custom schema for the list instance.
+You can use a custom list schema definition to define your fields, content types, and views used in your list instance.
+You use the [CustomSchema](https://msdn.microsoft.com/en-us/library/office/ms476062.aspx#sectionSection0) attribute in the ListInstance element to reference a custom schema for the list instance.

 For example, you can define a list instance **Finance Documents** with a content type **Financial Document** that could encapsulate data requirements that are common to all financial documents in the organization.